davidesantangelo/api.rss/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/feedi.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Machine Learning
+## Services

-Entity extraction and sentiment analysis are provided by Dandelion API. https://dandelion.eu.
+Dandelion API: Entity extraction and sentiment analysis are provided by Dandelion API. https://dandelion.eu.
+ElasticSearch: Search Engine provided by ElasticSearch API. https://www.elastic.co/products/elasticsearch

 ## License